harryworld/cuhk-iot-workshop/terminal/installations_win.md

 Honestly, we don't have a good suggestion to make the Terminal in Windows better, but there are some resources out there.
 Please do let us know if you found any good solution.

+One option is to use the default Command Prompt.

 ### Steps

 1. Try...